 Among the books everybody's forced to read in high school, The Great Gatsby is one of the most famous and definitive.
 Its legacy goes hand-in-hand with the idea of the Great American Novel—relatively easy to read, lesson-imparting, "universal"—and it's so ensconced in framing who we think we are that its name possesses a stamp of its canonical concreteness.

-I, for one, hadn't read Fitzgerald in the past 20 years, and hadn't planned to before the advent of I'd Die for You, a collection of Fitzgerald's previously undiscovered stories that came out earlier this week.
+I, for one, hadn't read Fitzgerald in the last 20 years, and hadn't planned to before the advent of I'd Die for You, a collection of Fitzgerald's previously undiscovered stories that came out earlier this week.
 I couldn't even remember why I hadn't exactly loved Gatsby years before, feeling only a vague lingering effect little beyond its name.
 How had The Great Gatsby continued to stand the test of time?
 What gave it grounds for being deemed by Time magazine as "one of the most quintessentially American novels ever written"?

 What I found in my rereading was not what I would call great—or even necessarily sharp—writing, but the mirage of such.
 Somehow, since its 1925 publication, Fitzgerald's prose seems to have grown bloated, decorously written yet so bland that it feels like it requires a translation from purple to purposeful.
 The book's certainly not poetic, nor is it particularly well-paced, mostly either digressing about upbringing or meandering through the motions of yet another bourgeois day.
 "Reserving judgments is a matter of infinite hope," Nick Carraway admits up front, on the first page.
 "I am still a little afraid of missing something if I forget that, as my father snobbishly suggested, and I snobbishly repeat, a sense of the fundamental decencies is parcelled out unequally at birth."